-The Licensed Practical Nursing Program (L.P.N.P.), a program within the Department of Nursing and Allied Health Sciences, is an evening and weekend 56-credit certificate program with 22 transferable Nursing credits to the R.N. program at BCC.
+The Licensed Practical Nursing Program (L.P.N.), a program within the Department of Nursing and Allied Health Sciences, is an evening and weekend 56-credit certificate program.
 Upon successful completion of the required coursework, students are eligible to sit for the New York State National Council Licensure Examination for Practical Nurses (N.C.L.E.X.P.N.).
+Please be aware that the L.P.N. program has proposed a change to curricular requirements, pending approval by New York State.